-2. Representing games as systems
+2 Representing Games as Systems

 In order to analyze a game, we must first represent it.
 The two most common representations in the literature are the normal-form representation and the extensive-form representation.
 As is well known, the extensive-form representation brings out the temporal aspects of the game better, as well as explicitly representing (at least some aspects) of the players' knowledge.
-Consider the game that is represented in Fig. 1 in both normal form and extensive form.
+Consider the game that is represented in Figure 1 in both normal form and extensive form.
 The extensive-form representation brings out clearly that the game takes place over time, with the first player's second move, for example, occurring after the second player's first move.
 Moreover, when the first player makes that second move, he does not know what the second player's move is.
 However, as is also well known, the information sets used in the extensive-form representation do not capture all aspects of a player's information.
 For example, they cannot be used to capture beliefs one player has about what strategy the other player is using, or notions like rationality and common knowledge of rationality.
 The state-space representation does better in this regard.

-2.1.
-The state-space representation
+2.1 The state-space representation

-The state-space representation, first used in the economics literature by Aumann (1976), is actually a variant of the standard possible-worlds model for knowledge in the philosophical literature that goes back to Hintikka (1962); see (Fagin et al., 1995,
+The state-space representation, first used in the economics literature by Aumann [1976], is actually a variant of the standard possible-worlds model for knowledge in the philosophical literature that goes back to Hintikka [1962]; see [Fagin, Halpern, Moses, and Vardi 1995, Section 2.5] for discussion.
+In this representation, each state in a state space Ω is a complete description of the world, which includes what happened in the past and what will happen in the future, the agents' beliefs and knowledge, and so on.

-Fig. 1.
-Representing a game in normal form and in extensive form.
+Figure 1: Representing a game in normal form and in extensive form.